Victor-Pavageau/AuPoSoNe/README.md

 ## Status

-**Development**: The development of this project is ongoing.
+**Development**: The development of this project started on July 2025 and is still ongoing.

 **Maintenance**: This project is actively maintained.

-**Future updates**: Regular updates are planned to improve functionality and add new features.
+**Future updates**: Versions v1 through v4 are included in the development roadmap and are planned for continuous deployment and delivery from July 2025 through February 2027.
+The current version is v1, with its final release planned for October 2025.